 Each job also has an <Output> command that allows you to name the resulting GDF data file and give it a destination (outside of the farm computer).
-Note that in the GPT command line, I've specified the output file as "filename1.gdf" or "filename2.gdf".
+Note that in the GPT command line, I've specified the output file as "filename.gdf".
 This is really a dummy name that will be changed by the <Output> commands.
-Each output command takes the file name and puts it in the specified directory with the specified name.
+Each output command takes "filename.gdf" and puts it in the specified directory with the specified name.
 What this means is that even though the GPT command line tells each farm computer to call its subsequent GDF file the same name (in this case filename.gdf), these GDF datafiles get returned to me by Auger under the names that I specify in the <Output> command, which is how I can distinguish them.
 Thus, it doesn't really matter what you call the result file in the GPT command line.

 Of course, you can run as many jobs as you'd like/need by including more jobs in the xml file.
-If the number of jobs is on the order of, say, more than 10, I'd recommend using ForEach, which will use a For loop to create many jobs (see https://scicomp.jlab.org/docs/xml_command_file for more info on this).
+If the number of jobs is on the order of, say, more than 10, I'd recommend using ForEach, which will use a For loop to create many jobs (see https://scicomp.jlab.org/docs/xml\command\file for more info on this).
 Obviously I wouldn't start here, but once you get the hang of running simple jobs on the farm, you can try using ForEach to simplify your xml file instead of explicitly writing many job commands.
-It'll take some clever thinking and exact knowledge of what you're doing, but it's better and much less tedious to do this than to write hundreds of lines in your xml file. for hundreds of jobs.

-One last note: make sure your job specifications and global specifications are within the $\langle \text{Request} \rangle$ and $\langle /\text{Request} \rangle$ tags.
+One last note: make sure your job specifications and global specifications are within the <Request> and </Request> tags.
 This is important, as your xml file won't get sent to the farm without it.